-- · social contributions on wages; - withholding taxes for payments made to non-residents (subject to double tax treaties concluded by Romania); - local tax on buildings, as set by the local council within the range provided by the Fiscal Code: (i) for residential buildings, between 0.08% and 0.2% of the taxable value of the building; (ii) for non-residential buildings, between 0.2% and 1.3% of the taxable value of the building.
+- value added tax (VAT) of 19% on the sale price (standard VAT rate); - withholding taxes for payments made to non-residents (subject to double tax treaties concluded by Romania); - local tax on buildings, as set by the local council within the range provided by the Fiscal Code: (i) for residential buildings, between 0.08% and 0.2% of the taxable value of the building; (ii) for non-residential buildings, between 0.2% and 1.3% of the taxable value of the building.
 In case the owner of the building has not updated the taxable value of the building in the last 3 years prior to reference year, the local tax on building is 5%; - local tax on land: certain amount per sqm, depending on the surface area of the land, the rank of the locality where the land is situated, zone and use category of the land, as established by the local council.